Paddle doll: Previous Claims

 Many early theorizations regarding paddle dolls' uses have lost support as they relied on assumptions and interpretations, while the more recent studies linking paddle dolls to the Theban khener-troupe are supported by multiple lines of evidence and research.
 One discarded hypothesis identified the artifacts as fertility symbols placed in burials to guarantee eternal rebirth.
 The hypothesis stated the paddle dolls’ emphasis on feminine attributes such as the breast, hips, and pubic area symbolized the sexual aspects of regeneration.
 This hypothesis was formed solely on the shape of the artifact and had no research to support the claim.

-Another claim argued that paddle dolls were intended for similar purposes as the menat necklaces.
-Priestesses of Hathor honored the goddess Hathor by shaking menat necklaces, which were made of a long, flat plate with a bulb at the bottom and many strands of stringed beads at the top.
+Another claim argued that paddle dolls were intended for similar purposes as the meant necklaces.
+Priestesses of Hathor honored the goddess Hathor by shaking meant necklaces, which were made of a long, flat plate with a bulb at the bottom and many strands of stringed beads at the top.
 Early theorizations suggested paddle dolls were intended for noise-making or used as toys; however, it is probable that the paddle dolls would not have been able to withstand vigors shaking.
 This allows Egyptologists to rule out the idea that they were meant to be shaken to produce a sound.